BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Machu Picchu to avoid the biggest crowds and still have decent weather?
+When is the absolute best time to visit Machu Picchu to avoid the crowds and still get good weather?

-What's the deal with altitude sickness in Cusco and Machu Picchu, and how can I prepare?
+What's the deal with altitude sickness in Cusco and Machu Picchu?
+Any insider tips?

-Beyond the main citadel, are there any 'must-do' hikes or viewpoints at Machu Picchu that most people miss?
+Beyond the main citadel, are there any lesser-known spots within the Machu Picchu complex that are worth exploring?

-What's the most efficient and authentic way to get from Cusco to Machu Picchu?
+What's the most scenic and practical way to get from Cusco to Machu Picchu?

-Are there any local customs or etiquette I should be aware of when visiting Machu Picchu and interacting with guides?
+Are there any specific cultural etiquette points I should be aware of when visiting Machu Picchu and interacting with locals?

 How many days do you need in Machu Picchu, Peru?